cgamboasanabria/Website/content/en/authors/admin/_index.md

 - Visitors
 ---

-Born in San José, Costa Rica in 1989, César Gamboa is a Statistician graduated from the School of Statistics of University of Costa Rica.
-Professor of Probability and Statistics, in addition to programming in the R language, he is also a demographic researcher dedicated to the use of algorithms for optimization and analysis by through computer simulations.
+Born in San José, Costa Rica, in 1989, César Gamboa is a Statistician who graduated from the School of Statistics of the University of Costa Rica.
+Professor of Probability and Statistics, in addition to programming in the R language, is also a demographic researcher dedicated to algorithms for optimization and analysis through computer simulations.

-Recognized for his capacity for statistical analysis,  software and programming languages management for data analysis such as R, Python, and Git.
-Versatile for the automation of processes through specialized algorithms, analytical and mathematical capacity and the ability for self-taught learning.
+He is recognized for his capacity for statistical analysis,  software, and programming languages management for data analysis such as R, Python, and Git.
+Versatile for the automation of processes through specialized algorithms, analytical and mathematical capacity, and the ability for self-taught learning.